 Copyediting focuses primarily on style and consistency, paying particular attention to sentence structure, grammar, spelling, punctuation, language and tone, clarity of expression, cross-references, bibliography and formatting.
 It does not involve significant rewriting.

 Proofreading (or verification editing) ensures the document is ready to be published, checking that all elements are included, amendments have been inserted, and spelling or punctuation errors have been corrected.
 Proofreading is usually done on typeset documents (e.g. PDFs) that were copyedited in Word before typesetting.

 A comprehensive edit involves all three levels of edit.

-Having documents edited in plain English ensures they are as clear as possible for the intended audience.
-Editing in plain English can take place at the substantive editing and copyediting levels.
+Having documents edited for plain language ensures they are as clear as possible for the intended audience.
+Editing for plain language can take place at the substantive editing and copyediting levels.